When we conduct an audit, the last thing we want for a Fund is to have a Qualified Audit Report.

 - Investment Platform – There is more pressure on the auditor to confirm the existence of assets held via an investment platform where the investment platform is not a custodial arrangement.
 An example of this is the case about Melisa Caddick where the sign off auditors failed to independently verify the existence of underlying assets from the Commsec Portfolio to the share registry.
 As a result, there is a current class action against the SMSF auditors right now in the Supreme Court for loss of investments in SMSFs.

 However, when a Fund invests via an investment portfolio such as Margaret Street Administration Service, Morgan Stanley or Netwealth, these shares are not directly held by the SMSF but via a custodial arrangement with the service provider.
 In such circumstance, we will require a type 2 audit report on internal controls GS007 to confirm the existence of internal controls at these service providers and ensure the controls operate effectively throughout the year to rely on the existence, valuation and classification of assets.
-If the fund invests via an investment portfolio that does not have a signed audit report on internal control at the service provider, the auditor might consider qualifying Part A of the audit report.
+If the fund invests via an investment portfolio that does not have a signed audit report on internal control at the service provider, the auditor might consider qualifying Part A of the Audit Report.

-Lastly, when SMSF invests in cryptocurrency via investment platforms such as Swyft, Coinspot and other providers, from experiences, these platforms do not have an audit report on internal controls on their platforms.
-Due to the high risk on this type of investment and the industry is not regulated, the auditor might consider qualifying Part A of the audit report.
+Lastly, when SMSF invests in cryptocurrency via investment platforms such as Swyft, Coinspot and other providers, from experiences, these platforms do not have an Audit Report on internal controls on their platforms.
+Due to the high risk on this type of investment and the industry is not regulated, the auditor might consider qualifying Part A of the Audit Report.

 While Part A qualifications have risen mainly due to the successful litigation against two SMSF auditors for losses experienced by the funds, it’s still a complicated and challenging task for SMSF auditors, especially where the previous auditor has failed to understand the requirements.